Application of Sharia by country: Malaysia

-Schedule 9 of Malaysian constitution recognizes Sharia as a state subject; in other words, the states of Malaysia have the power to enact and enforce sharia.
-Islamic criminal law statutes have been passed at the state level in Terengganu, Kelantan and Perlis, but as of 2014, none of these laws have been implemented, as they contravene the Federal Constitution.
+The Ninth Schedule of the Federal Constitution of Malaysia recognizes Sharia as a state subject; in other words, only the states of Malaysia have the power to enact and enforce Sharia.
+Hudud Islamic criminal law statutes have been passed at the state level in Terengganu, Kelantan and Perlis, but as of 2014, none of these laws have been implemented, as they contravene the Federal Constitution.
+The Malaysian Constitution also states that Islamic laws only apply to Muslims and Sharia courts have no jurisdiction over non-Muslims.

+The maximum punishment allowable under Sharia criminal law in Malaysia was limited to only 6 strokes of the cane, a fine of RM 5,000, and 3 years in prison by the Syariah Court (Criminal Jurisdiction) Act 1965, also known as Act 355.
+Any Sharia criminal law which exceeds the limits imposed under Act 355 are deemed to be unconstitutional and cannot be enforced.
+However, there has been a proposal to increase these limits, but it remains a controversy among Malaysians.

-In 2007, Malaysia's Federal court ruled that apostasy matter lay "within the exclusive jurisdiction of Sharia Courts".
-Malaysian Muslims can be sentenced to caning for such offences as drinking beer, and adultery.
-Several sharia crimes, such as khalwat (close proximity of unmarried man and woman) are punishable only in Sharia courts of Malaysia.
+In 2007, Malaysia's Federal Court in the Lina Joy case ruled that apostasy matter lay "within the exclusive jurisdiction of Sharia Courts".
+In some states, Malaysian Muslims can be sentenced to sharia-style caning for offences such as drinking beer, and adultery.
+Several Sharia crimes, such as khalwat (close proximity of unmarried man and woman) are punishable only in Sharia courts of Malaysia.
 Publishing an Islamic book that is different from official Malaysian version, without permission, is a crime in some states.
-Other sharia-based criminal laws were enacted with "Syariah Criminal Offences (Federal Territory) Act of 1997".
+Other Sharia-based criminal laws were enacted with "Syariah Criminal Offences (Federal Territory) Act of 1997".

 Muslims are bound by Sharia on personal matters, while members of other faiths follow civil law.
-Muslims are required to follow Sharia in family, property and religious matters.
+Muslims are required to follow Sharia in family, inheritance and religious matters.
 In 1988, the constitution was amended to state that civil courts cannot hear matters that fall within the jurisdiction of Sharia courts.

 Maldives

 Article 15 of the Act Number 1/81 (Penal Code) allows for hudud punishments.
-Article 156 of the constitution states that law includes the norms and provisions of sharia.
+Article 156 of the constitution states that law includes the norms and provisions of Sharia.

 Myanmar

-In Myanmar, sharia has been applied for personal status issues since colonial times, under section 13 of Burma Law Act, 1898.
+In Myanmar, Sharia has been applied for personal status issues since colonial times, under section 13 of Burma Law Act, 1898.
 Court precedents also decided that Waqf matters are to be decided under Sharia.
 The 1952 Myanmar Muslim Dissolution of Marriage Act states that a Muslim woman has the right to divorce her husband with appropriate cause.
-Matters relating to sharia family law are decided by civil courts.
+Matters relating to Sharia family law are decided by civil courts.